What Is Alternative Dispute Resolution?

 If a settlement is reached at the conclusion of a mediation session, the agreement is reduced to a written document which becomes a binding contract and is enforceable in a court of law.
 If a party tries to change its mind after signing a mediation settlement agreement, the other side can enforce the mediation agreement in court.

-Some of the reasons why mediation is the most popular form of ADR in Indiana is that it not only saves the parties time, effort, energy, and money but also provides the parties the added benefit of a neutral evaluation from the independent mediator.
+Not only does mediation save the parties time, effort, energy, and money it also provides the parties the added benefit of a neutral evaluation from the independent mediator.
 Mediation also provides the parties their “day in court” by telling their side of the story to the mediator.
 Each client has significant input into the settlement negotiations and the mediation session is entirely confidential.
 Even if no settlement is reached during mediation, it can result in the elimination of various issues or result in the exchange of information between the parties that may lead to a quick settlement following the mediation session.

-Given the fact that mediation has proved to be the most popular form of ADR, Barrett has established its own Mediation Center and has attorneys who specialize as mediators including Kevin K. Fitzharris, James Koday and James J. O’Connor.
+Given the fact that mediation has proved to be the most popular form of ADR, Barrett has established its own Mediation Center and has attorneys who specialize as mediators including Kevin K. Fitzharris, James J. O’Connor or Anthony M. Stites.
 Should you wish to schedule a mediation session with one of our attorneys here at Barrett, or schedule another form of ADR, please do not hesitate to contact us.
 We look forward to working with you in the future!